 Similar to alternative B, alternative D would result in long-term moderate adverse impacts to the Natural Resources Division and short- and long-term negligible to minor adverse impacts to other park divisions.
-Compared to alternatives B and C, there would be increased costs and demand on staff time associated with potential relocation of animals.
-In addition to capturing animals, constructing holding pens, and transporting animals, park staff would need to identify willing recipients, and complete any necessary state requirements and permits for relocating animals.
+Compared to alternatives B and C, there would be increased costs and demand on staff time associated with potential relocation of animals to adjacent lands, as park staff would need to identify willing recipients, and complete any necessary state requirements and permits for relocating animals.